Note: This page will be updated in the future when new information becomes available. Last update 13.02.2026

 If you're using Dirac Live "Bass Control", make sure you're running the latest version as there have been quite a few serious bugs along the way which made sound quality worse instead of making it better.

-Latest changes can be found in the Dirac Live changelog.
+Latest software changes can be found in the Dirac Live changelog.

 Bugs and quirks